-An MCV Blood Test is one component of the CBC Blood Test that measures the number and the different types of cells in your blood.
-Specifically, it is actually a measure of the average VOLUME of Red Blood Cells that are also called Erythrocytes.
+An MCV Blood Test, a a measure of the mean corpuscular volume of individual red blood cells is a test that measures the number and the different types of cells in your blood.
+Specifically, it is actually a measure of the average VOLUME of Red Blood Cells, also called Erythrocytes.
 The word MCV stands for Mean Corpuscle Volume- as red blood cells are also sometimes referred to as corpuscles.

-The normal range is between 80 to 100 fl.(there are ALWAYS slight variations between different labs) and the two possibilities for abnormal levels are:
+The normal mean corpuscular volume is between 80 to 100 fl.(there are ALWAYS slight variations between different labs) and the two possibilities for abnormal levels are:

-While the term 'anemia' by itself is a well known condition that usually means too few red blood cells, low iron, or too little hemoglobin; microcytic and macrocytic anemia mean something different.
+While the term 'anemia' or 'anaemia' by itself is a well known condition that usually means too few red blood cells, low iron, or too little hemoglobin; microcytic and macrocytic anemia mean something different.

 When the MCV blood test has a HIGH number- even slightly- this means that the blood cells are too large and is called macrocytosis or Macrocytic Anemia.
-This SHOULD trigger a further workup from your doctor to find out WHY they are too large, but mild macrocytosis is very often overlooked as not being important.
-But Macrocytic Anemia IS an important finding and could mean a few different things that are VERY significant to your health.
+This SHOULD trigger a further workup from your doctor to find out why they are too large, but mild macrocytosis is very often overlooked as not being important.
+Macrocytic Anemia is, however, an extremely important finding and could mean a few different things that are very significant to your health.

-Microcytic anemia, also called Microcytosis, occurs when the MCV blood test number is lower than normal.
+A low MCV, also called microcytic anemia or Microcytosis, occurs when the MCV blood test number is lower than normal.
 What this means is that the average VOLUME of the red blood cells is SMALLER than normal.
 Microcytosis is also a common occurrence on blood tests, especially in menstruating women, but this condition usually gets looked into by doctors.
 This is because one of the most dangerous reasons that microcytic anemia occurs is a 'sub clinical' slowly bleeding ulcer or other bleeding problem.

 Most often these slow bleeding conditions occur in the digestive